 Device List

 This page displays the list of registered devices.
-On this page, you can register a new device, view the detailed information of an individual device, deregister.
+On this page, you can register a new device, view the detailed information of an individual device, deregister, and check for firmware updates.

 List of User Preference